-KLAATU: Our schools are devoted to the training of mind and the expansion of soul.
+KLAATU: Our schools are devoted to the training of our minds and the expansion of our souls.
 Our art centers are exquisite; and our musical organizations are superb, and highly advanced.
-Literature and oratory flourish, and our language is symbolic of concepts as well as expressive of ideas.
+Literature and oratory flourish, and our language is symbolic of concepts, as well as expressive of ideas.

 Life is refreshingly simple for us; we have a high state of mechanical development and intellectual attainment, which are overshadowed with an exquisite spiritual achievement.
 The world-wide pursuit of happiness is an experience of joy and satisfaction for our entire planet.

-GESSING: Well uh, that’s jist a lot to take in.
-It’s um, hard to believe, really. . .
+GESSING: Well uh, that’s jist realllly a lot to take in.
+It’s um, hard to believe, you know?
+I—

 KLAATU: Our provisions for competitive play, humor, and other phases of personal and group achievement are, shall we say, ample and appropriate.

 A special feature of the competitive activities of our peoples concerns the efforts of individuals and groups to excel in the sciences, and the various philosophies of cosmology.

 Our temples of worship, with their associated schools of philosophy and experiential religion, are creations of the highest beauty and even grandeur.

 We have many open-air arenas of worshipful assembly, which are sublime in their simplicity and artistic appointment.

 GESSING: Wait— Are you sayin’ that your world has only one religion, too?